wp-plugins/wp-ds-faq-plus/readme.txt

 Tested up to: 3.4.1
 Stable tag: 1.0.14

+WP DS FAQ Plus is the plugin which was improved based on WP DS FAQ 1.3.3.

 == Description ==

- WP DS FAQ Plus is the expand of WP DS FAQ plugin.
-The plugin bases on WP DS FAQ 1.3.3.
+ WP DS FAQ Plus is the plugin which was improved based on WP DS FAQ 1.3.3.
 This plugin includes the fixed some issues (Quotation and Security, such as SQL Injection and CSRF. ) , Japanese translation, improvement of interface, and SSL Admin setting.

 == Installation ==